Toparvion/toparvion.pro/content/en/home/snowone.md

   label = "Twitter"

 +++
-On behalf of the program commitee<br/>I&nbsp;invite you to the second Siberian community-driven Java conference **SnowOne**!
+On behalf of the program commitee<br/>I'd like to thank everyone who joined us on&nbsp;**SnowOne 2021** &mdash; a Siberian community-driven Java conference!

-* Novosibirsk, Academgorodok (online)
-* February 26-27, 2021
+See you at SnowOne 2022 and JUGNsk community meetups! (hopefully offline :wink:)